 How To Eat Yummy Worms App

-Obviously, this is a problem if you work from home or promote sensitive content.
-The Copyright Office recognizes the potential problem but doesn’t provide a great solution.
-You can petition for the right to use a post office box as your business address.
+Obviously, this is a problem if you work from home, promote sensitive content…or eat worms.
+The Copyright Office recognizes the potential problem but doesn’t provide a great solution – you can petition for the right to use a post office box.
 Specifically, the Copyright Office states:

 “Question: Are there any circumstances under which I can provide a P.O.
 Box for the service provider’s address?

 Yes, but only with prior approval of the Copyright Office, which will only be given upon written request and in exceptional circumstances, such where there is a demonstrable threat to an individual’s personal safety or security, such that it may be dangerous to publicly publish a street address where such individual can be located.
 To obtain a waiver, the service provider must send a signed letter, addressed to the “U.S. Copyright Office, Office of the General Counsel” and sent to the address for time-sensitive requests set forth in 37 C.F.R.
 201.1(c)(1), containing the following information: (1) the name of the service provider; (2) the post office box address that the service provider wishes to use; (3) a detailed statement providing the reasons supporting the request, with explanation of the specific threat(s) to an individual’s personal safety or security; and (4) an email address and/or physical mail address for any responsive correspondence from the Office.
 There is no fee associated with making this request.
 If the request is approved, the service provider may display the post office box address on its website and will receive instructions from the Office as to how to complete the Office’s electronic registration process.”